andrewkkan/fathom/README.md

 ## What is FATHOM?

 FATHOM is Federated AuTomatic Hyperparameter OptiMization, which is an online algorithm that operates as a one-shot procedure for [Federated Learning].
-Its focus is specifically on hyperparameter optimization of: 1) client learning rate, 2) number of local steps, as well as 3) batch size, for [Federated Avgeraging].
+Its focus is specifically on hyperparameter optimization of: 1) client learning rate, 2) number of local steps, as well as 3) batch size, for [Federated Averaging].

 ## Quickstart